macmillaninc/EmuTarkov-ServerMods/other/README.md

 ### Sorata-AdvancedBotLoadouts - Made by Sorata
 This mod aim to add more bots presets to the game, with randomized generated presets for there inventory and gears.

+### EmuTarkov-AllClothesForFree
+This mod make all clothing available in fence and ragman for free.

+### EmuTarkov-AllItemsExamined
+This mod make all items as examined by default

+### EmuTarkov-AllQuestsAvailable
+This mod let you take any quests, without any conditions between each quests

+### EmuTarkov-HardcoreMode
+**/!\ This mod is only supported for R23 version and not any R22 version.**

+Carefully read the mod readme when you're setting it up

+This mod make the game more hardcore by removing every items you get when wiping and removing the flea market.